canonical/lxd/README.md

 Consider the following aspects to ensure that your LXD installation is secure:

 - Keep your operating system up-to-date and install all available security patches.
-- Use only supported LXD versions (LTS releases or monthly feature releases).
+- Use only supported LXD versions (LTS releases or the latest feature release).
 - Restrict access to the LXD daemon and the remote API.
 - Configure your network interfaces to be secure.
 - Do not use privileged containers unless required.
 If you use privileged containers, put appropriate security measures in place.